 This relation is used in the engine selection process to compare different engine alternatives and to select an optimum propeller speed within the selected engine rating field.
-Usually, the number of revolutions depends on the maximum per-
+Usually, the number of revolutions depends on the maximum permissible propeller diameter.

 Maximum propeller diameter